Connect with others who understand.

 • Reduced physical activity and muscle strength

-One myPHteam member shared how sleep apnea affects their quality of life: “Once I start moving about, I’m getting winded as usual, which creates more fatigue.
+One myPHteam member shared their experience with fatigue and problems with sleep: “Once I start moving about, I’m getting winded as usual, which creates more fatigue.
 Then, by the end of the day, I can’t get to sleep!
 So it has been a vicious cycle of getting winded, fatigue, and sleeplessness.”

 If you have debilitating fatigue, talk with your doctor about the potential causes and management of fatigue.
 Physical therapy for appropriate exercise and physical activity can sometimes help reduce fatigue.
 In other cases, PAH may be getting worse, and your physician may make changes to your treatment plan.